Computations in rational sectional category: Abstract

 \section{Abstract}

-We give a simple upper bound for the rational sectional category and use it to compute invariants of the type of Farber's topological complexity of rational spaces.
-We also show that the sectional category of formal morphisms reaches its cohomological lower bound and that the higher topological complexity of a formal space is determined by its Lusternik-Schnirelmann category and its topological complexity.
+We give simple upper bounds for rational sectional category and use them to compute invariants of the type of Farber's topological complexity of rational spaces.
+In particular we show that the sectional category of formal morphisms reaches its cohomological lower bound and give a method to compute higher topological complexity of formal spaces in terms of their cohomology.